ryaniqbalh/google-adk/README.md

 while learning Google ADK development.

 Most of the examples here are based on the YouTube tutorials by [@bhancockio](https://github.com/bhancockio).
-All materials are used strictly for learning purposes, and I do not claim ownership of the original code or concepts.
+All materials are used strictly for my learning purposes.

 My goal with this repository is to document my learning progress and build a personal reference for future development.